zfcampus/zf-hal/docs/basics/resources.rst

 - **getDescribedBy()**, which should return a URI for the "describedBy" field.
 - **getTitle()**, which should return a string for the "title" field.

-The exception code and message will be used for the "httpStatus" and "detail", respectively.
+The exception code and message will be used for the "status" and "detail", respectively.

 The ``CreationException``, ``UpdateException``, and ``PatchException`` types all